No. 121 Expeditionary Air Wing: Post war

 The wing was reformed on 1 April 1953 as No. 121 (Day Fighter) Wing still under 2 TAF control at RAF Fassberg controlling: No. 14 Squadron RAF, No. 98 Squadron RAF and No. 118 Squadron RAF.
 The wing was disbanded on 1 November 1956 while under the control of No. 2 Group RAF.
 No. 121 Wing was reformed on 1 November 1956 at RAF Gütersloh with No. 59 Squadron RAF and No. 79 Squadron RAF until 1 September 1957 when it was disbanded.
 The wing reformed again one year later on 1 September 1958 still at Gutersloh with No. 14 Squadron RAF, No. 20 Squadron RAF, No. 26 Squadron RAF and 79 Squadron until it was disbanded again on 1 January 1960.

+On 1 April 2006, the No. 121 Expeditionary Air Wing was formed at RAF Coningsby.
+In 2021, a detachment of No. 9 Squadron consisting of four Eurofighter Typhoons was deployed with 121 EAW at the Mihail Kogălniceanu Air Base in Romania as part of Operation Biloxi under the NATO Enhanced Air Policing mission.
+During the same deployment, airmen from German Air Force's Taktisches Luftwaffengeschwader 71 "Richthofen" were integrated into the British unit and conducted armed Quick Reaction Alert scramble and intercept training.